 Global Need-Based Scholarship

-The Office of Global Affairs offers a limited number of competitive, need-based scholarships ranging from $500-$2000 for participation in our January, Spring Break, and Summer short-term graduate study abroad programs.
-Graduate and undergraduate US citizens, permanent residents, and international students are eligible to apply.
-Scholarship awards are applied in the form of a credit to the student's Bursar bill for the term in which study abroad takes place.
-Note that Steinhardt Study Abroad scholarships may only be applied to graduate-level credit-bearing courses that involve travel.
-Virtual-only courses are ineligible for these scholarships, as they do not incur the housing & activities fees that these scholarships are intended to cover.
+The Office of Global Affairs offers competitive, need-based scholarships for Steinhardt January, Spring Break, and Summer short-term graduate study abroad programs.
+Awards range from $500 to $2000 and are applied as a credit to the student's Bursar bill for the term in which study abroad takes place.

 Eligibility